-When a client approaches us to deliver a brand new and innovative digital solution, whether it is a whole website redesign to a web application to aid business processes, one of the most important strategy elements we work upon and develop for our clients are wireframe prototypes.
+When a client approaches us to deliver a brand new and innovative digital solution, whether it is a whole website redesign to a web application to aid business processes, one of the most important strategic elements we work upon and develop for our clients is wireframe prototypes.

 Wireframing before creating a concept design with colours, logos and imagery allows us to focus on user behaviour and information architecture while not getting distracted by smaller details such as fonts and colours.

 If the web design process begins with a well thought out and structured wireframe, it saves a lot of time and energy changing layouts further down the line, and it also means that your designers can make more informed and accurate decisions over the final concept design of the website when the time comes.

 Wireframing also allows us to put a lot of consideration towards the flow of the website and how the content of the website is interacted with.
 Wireframes typically just consist of layouts and snippets of content, which can be lost in a high-level design as our judgement can be clouded by the other design elements in place.
 Essentially wireframes allow us to see the wood from the trees when it comes to our websites.

 Advantages of Wireframing

 One of the main advantages of using a wireframe in the strategy phase of a website is that making changes to the wireframes becomes a quicker and more efficient process.
 As there are considerably fewer detailed design elements in the wireframe to be changed, things can be changed and added quickly and easily, and brand new layouts can be created based on other templates.